 Working with the School

-Forming a positive relationship with school administrators and staff, whether you are new to a school or returning, it vital to the safety and success of your gender-expansive child.
+Forming a positive relationship with school administrators and staff, whether you are new to a school or returning, it is vital to the safety and success of your gender-expansive child.
 You will need to be proactive.
 You cannot assume that schools with general anti-bullying policies will be responsive to the needs of your child.
 Be sure to approach the school as partners, not as adversaries.
 Assume they have positive intentions; the vast majority of educators are interested in the well-being of the students and families they serve.
 However, most have little or no training about working with gender-expansive children.
 It may be that you will need to help them by providing resources, materials, and examples of other schools that have successfully met the needs of gender-expansive students.

 Most schools have written or unwritten aspirations around inclusion and diversity; bring these into your discussions to show you want what is best for the whole school community.
 You may be hopefully working with these teachers and administrators for many years, and not only around issues of gender, so the goal is to forge a positive collaboration.
 You can use our outline, “Initial School Meeting” as a guide.